-1. Incidents of bullying must be documented by staff using the School Accident Form and documentation includes but is not limited to, providing the persons involved with the incident, the school point of contact person information.
+1. Incidents of bullying must be documented by staff using the School Accident Form and documentation includes but is not limited to, providing the persons involved with the incident and the school point of contact person information.
 The point of contact person for bullying is the School Director, Dr. Ali Lewis, e-mail address: alilewis@illinois.edu and school telephone number: 217-333-3996.

-The procedure for anonymous bullying reporting is to mail a letter to the school director at the school address 51 Gerty Drive Champaign, IL 61821, or email Dr. Lewis at alilewis@illinois.edu or call and leave a message for the director 217-333-3996.
+The procedure for anonymous bullying reporting is to mail a letter to the school director at the school address 2202 Kirk Drive Champaign, IL 61820, or email Dr. Lewis at alilewis@illinois.edu or call and leave a message for the director at 217-333-3996.
 Phone and email may not be fully anonymous if the phone system identifies the caller or the email identifies the sender.
-If a student wishes to remain anonymous, their caretaker should report on their behalf to the staff and to the school director, so situations are known and effectively addressed.
+If a student wishes to remain anonymous, their parent or guardian/caretaker should report on their behalf to the staff and to the school director, so situations are known and effectively addressed.
+Formal disciplinary action will not be based solely on an anonymous report.